sourcehut-mirrors/chawan/doc/config.md

 <td><kbd>C-k</kbd></td>
 <td>`cmd.pager.webSearch`</td>
 <td>Open the URL bar with an arbitrary search engine.
 At the moment, this is
-DuckDuckGo Lite, but this may change in the future.</td>
+Google Search, but this may change in the future.</td>
 </tr>

 <tr>